 Concern Over Unlimited Loss

-With high leverage, the Central Bank is concerned of the potential for unlimited losses.
+With high leverage, the Central Bank is concerned about the potential for unlimited losses.
 A catastrophic event like the SNB one in 2015 would leave many accounts with negative balances.

 Concern Over Aggressive Marketing